flogic/whiskey_disk/README.markdown

 The --path argument can take either a file or a directory.
 When given a file it will use that file as the configuration file.
 When given a directory it will look in that directory for deploy/&lt;project&gt;/&lt;target&gt;.yml, then deploy/&lt;project&gt;.yml, then deploy/&lt;target&gt;.yml, then &lt;target&gt;.yml, and finally, deploy.yml.

 All this means you can manage a large number of project deployments (local or remote) and have a single scripted deployment manager that keeps them up to date.
 Configurations can live in a centralized location, and developers don't have to be actively involved in ensuring code gets shipped up to a server.
 Win.

+### A note about post\__{setup,deploy} Rake tasks

+If you want actions to run on the deployment target after you do a whiskey\_disk setup or whiskey\_disk deploy, you will need to make sure that whiskey\_disk is available on the target system (either by gem installation, as a rails plugin in the Rails application to be deployed, or as a vendored library in the application to be deployed).
+Whiskey\_disk provides the basic deploy:post\_setup and deploy:post\_deploy hooks which get called.
+You can also define these tasks yourself if you want to eliminate the dependency on whiskey\_disk on the deployment target system.

 ### Configuration Repository ###